 Next generation dividend hero

-After a few difficult years, the North American Income Trust (NAIT) has plenty to feel good about in 2022, according to its manager, Fran Radano.
-It has enjoyed a turnaround in relative performance as its value style of investing has come back in favour.
-Investors seem to have been rotating away from growth stocks on the back of inflation fears.
-Acknowledging these fears, Fran is confident that the trust can provide an income stream that should outpace US inflation.
+After a few difficult years, the North American Income Trust (NAIT) has plenty to feel good about in 2022.
+It has enjoyed a turnaround in performance as its value style of investing has come back in favour.
+As we discuss on page 4, investors have been rotating away from growth stocks on the back of inflation fears.
+Acknowledging these fears, NAIT’s manager, Fran Radano, is confident that the trust can provide an income stream that should outpace US inflation.

-Meanwhile, the trust, which has been run in its current form since 2012, achieved ‘next generation dividend hero’ status this year, as it has managed to increase its dividend every year for ten consecutive years.
-It has also built up sufficient reserves to cover more than a full year’s dividend at current rates.
+Meanwhile, the trust, which has been run in its current form since 2012, achieved ‘next generation dividend hero’ status this year (a commendation awarded by the Association of Investment Companies), as it has managed to increase its dividend every year for 10 consecutive years.
+It has also built up sufficient revenue reserves to cover more than a full year’s dividend at current rates.

 Above-average income and long-term growth

 NAIT’s objective is to invest for above-average dividend income and long-term capital growth, mainly from a concentrated portfolio of dividend-paying S&P 500 US equities.
 It may also invest in Canadian stocks and US small- and mid-cap companies to provide for diversified sources of income as well as fixed income investments, which may include non-investment grade debt.

 The aftermath of the COVID-19 vaccine-led bounce in value-focused sectors saw NAIT’s discount narrow at the end of 2020 but then widen again over 2021.
 However, the discount has narrowed again since the turn of the year as NAIT’s style of investing has returned to favour.
 Over five years, NAIT’s shares have traded on an average discount of 6.4%, ranging between a discount of 15.6% and a premium of 3.4%.